-Approximately seven out of ten OTs fail the NBCOT on their first try.
-But you can avoid their fate with the right mix of information, tactics, guidance, and expert advice.
-Whether you’re on your second attempt or you’re a first-time test-taker, these strategies for success can help you navigate the NBCOT exam from start to finish.
+Over a quarter of OTs fail the NBCOT OTR on their first try, but you can avoid their fate with the right mix of information, tactics, guidance, and expert advice.
+Whether you’re on your second attempt or you’re a first-time test-taker, these strategies for success can help you navigate the NBCOT OTR exam from start to finish.

 - OTR candidates must graduate with an entry-level occupational therapy degree from an ACOTE-accredited occupational therapy program.

 - COTA candidates must graduate with an entry-level occupational therapy degree from an ACOTE-accredited occupational therapy assistant program.

 The NBCOT OTR exam consists of 170 multiple choice questions answered over four hours.
 Single-response questions ask you to pick the best one answer while the multi-response requires them to pick the three best answers out of a possible six.
 A further section provides a responsive yes/no format.

 After arriving at the testing center, you can decide to watch a tutorial before starting which does not cut into your four hours of testing time.
 While you are allowed to take a break, the clock does not stop, and you must complete the same check-in procedures when you arrived to re-enter the classroom.

 The NBCOT OTR uses a criterion-referenced scoring system, essentially meaning the test is pass/fail.
 Performance is ranked on a scale between 300-600, with 450 being the minimum score needed to pass.
 The exam consists of 170 multiple choice questions and a three-problem clinical simulation test section.
 Scoring is unique in that points are not deducted if you choose an incorrect answer.
 This means that even if you aren’t sure about a question, you should still try to answer it rather than leaving it blank.
 The NBCOT OTR does not provide test scores immediately after the exam ends, instead sending an official feedback report with information about final scores via email or in the mail.